ila/TUM/R.md

 Let $m$ be the number of Monte Carlo permutations, $r = \#{T^* \geq T_{obs}}$ be the number of random permutations that produce a test statistic greater or equal to that calculated for the actual data.

 Then, the estimated p-value is $\hat{P} = \frac{r+1}{m+1}$.

+When there are many statistical tests performed, it is good to use statistical tests with analytical solutions or approximations (t-test, F-test).

 ##### Confidence intervals